Cat and Dog Acupuncture in Limerick

 What We Can Treat

-Conditions we most often treat using acupuncture include:
+Conditions we most often treat using cat and dog acupuncture include:

 - Degenerative joint/disc disease